What is Chin Augmentation (Mentoplasty) Surgery?

 - Relapse of the initial chin shape

-To minimise the risk of complications and ensure that you get the absolute most out of your chin augmentation, choose the right surgeon.
-Any cosmetic surgeon can do chin augmentation.
-However, only an experienced plastic surgeon can do it right.
+To minimise the risk of complications and ensure that you get the absolute most out of your chin augmentation, choose the right surgeon with appropriate qualifications.

 About Dr Jeremy Hunt